![]() |

 public derivation, marked

-by the symbol public
+by the symbol public.

 If you change a derivation from public to protected, every public member variable or member function in the base class acts as though it were part of the protected part of the definition of the derived class.

-Suppose, for example, that you define the box
+Suppose, for example, that you define the box and

-classes as follows, with a
+box_car classes as follows, with a

 protected derivation of

-class from the box
+the box_car class from the box class:

 class box {